ssdbhub/ssdbhub.github.io/ReadmeHeroku.md

 to hundreds millions of its users.
 Whereas Chinese largest search engine Baidu is using SSDB for its search engine.

-SSDBHub provides one click solution for provisioning of SSDB node or cluster of nodes, which may be accessed directly via SSDB client.
+Adding [SSDBHub](https://elements.heroku.com/addons/ssdb) to any application will create SSDB cluster, which is already configured and ready for use in the same application region.
-There are plenty of them, available in many languages including C++, C#, Java, Python, Node.js, Ruby, PHP and Go.
+SSDBHub can be accessed via API; it supports users’ libraries in many languages including Java, Python, Node.js, Ruby, PHP, and Go.
-Below there are basic code samples of how to connect, authenticate and execute commands with those clients.
-Furthermore it's possible to communicate with database using Redis clients.
-Below there is a list of supported Redis commands and how they map to SSDB.

-# Heroku Platform

-Warning!
-Heroku SSDBHub add-on is currently at beta stage, therefore there might be minor changes in described functionality.
-If this happenes then the document will be updated accordingly.

 ## Provisioning the add-on

 SSDBHub plugin can be attached to a Heroku application via the CLI:

+> callout
 > [Here](https://elements.heroku.com/addons/ssdb) the list of all available plans.

 ```term